Is it possible to maintain my vegetarian/vegan diet while backpacking?

 Pack out olive oil.
 It makes your dishes taste better, plus you’ll get the extra calories & healthy fat.
 Avoid the hydrogenated oil, of course.

 A single serve packet of olive oil like the one we carry (.5oz – about 1 TB) has 120 calories.
 You can buy the single packets or repackage your own oil into small squeeze containers (sold at outdoor stores).
 A tip for packing out olive oil tis to wrap PTFE (white plumber’s tape) around the bottle’s threads.
 This will create a better seal and prevent the oil from leaking.
 More tips on olive oil.

 Another good fat (and protein) to take out is almond butter and peanut butter.
 Outdoor Herbivore now offers dried organic peanut butter powder (with fat, no additives) to make it easier for you to make as much as you need.
 If you don’t need much, Justin’s Nut Butter makes travel-sized squeeze packs; nut butters can also be repackaged from jars into travel-sized plastic squeeze bottles.

 Keeping it Lightweight

-To keep it lightweight, you need to look for dried foods, and carry extra oil to boost the calories of meals.
+To keep it lightweight, you need to look for dried foods and pack extra oil to boost the calorie content of meals.